philc/book-notes/lifestyle/the psychology of money - morgan housel.md

 ## You'll change (chap 14)

-* Preferences and goals change: "An underpinning of psychology is that people are poor forecasters of their future selves."
+* Preferences and goals change.
+"An underpinning of psychology is that people are poor forecasters of their future selves."
 * "Young people pay good money to get tattoos removed that teenagers paid good money to get.
-  Middle-aged people rushed to divorce people who young adults rushed to marry.
+  Middle-aged people rush to divorce people who young adults rushed to marry.
 Older adults work hard to lose what middle-aged adults worked hard to gain."
 * If your financial plan can remain uninterrupted throughout your life because it accommodates changing preferences, then compounding can work uninterrupted.
 * "Regrets are especially painful when you abandon a previous plan and feel like you have to run in